robolyst/scientific-python-env/readme.md

 # Scientific Python Environment

-This is a Jupyter Lab python environment that runs inside a docker container.
+This is a scientific Python environment that runs inside a docker container.

 ## Get started

-Run `docker-compose up` to start the Jupyter Lab server.
+Run `docker-compose up` to start the Jupyter server.
 If this is the first time you are running the command, it may take a while to download and install everything.